retooth2/xenharmlib/doc/posttonal.rst

    \exists i (S_1 = R^i(S_2)) \leftrightarrow N(S_1) = N(S_2)

-In more concrete terms this means that all modes of a scale and all inversions of a chord have the same normal form, e.g. "C Major" and "D Dorian" have the same normal form or the "C4-E4-G4" chord has the same normal form as its inversion "E4-G4-C5".
+In more concrete terms, this means that all modes of a scale and all inversions of a chord have the same normal form, e.g., "C Major" and "D Dorian" have the same normal form, or the "C4-E4-G4" chord has the same normal form as its inversion "E4-G4-C5".

 There are several ways to define the normal form, with the most